calebharris/fp_book_club_ts/docs_src/chapter_2.md

 when either will do, use a `for` loop.

 Now you know more than you probably wanted to about recursion.
-Whenever [Functional Programming in Scala] uses tail-recursion to loop over a structure, we'll use iteration instead, because that's what you'll see in real-world TypeScript programs.
-We'll still have plenty of opportunities to use recursion to solve problems.
+Whenever [Functional Programming in Scala] uses tail-recursion to loop over a structure, we'll do the same thing, in keeping with the spirit of FP.
+But keep in mind that in the real world, you'll see more iteration and less recursion, and will probably want to use iteration in your own code to avoid running out of stack space.

 ### Exercise 2.1.
 Fibonacci numbers